k-vaughn/NTCIP-8008/docs/examples.md

 !!! warning
     With the current PDF generator, Mermaid diagrams need to be converted to SVGprior to including in the file.

+### Figure Caption

+Figures should be followed with a caption.
+Captions can be added with the following code: `<figure><figcaption>Sample caption</figcaption></figure>`.
+The `figcaption` element will ensure that the figure is preceded with the correct section-figure number (e.g., `Figure 3-6:`).

+### Referencing Figure Numbers

+The next figure number can be included in the text preceding the figure with the following code: `<next-fig/>`.

 ## Additional features {.annex}